Antonio-III/obsidian-notes/MIT/Number Systems.md

 For programs to understand how to interpret a bit string to be a fixed-point notation, they use standards; specifically, the IEEE standard.

-> [question] What is the value represented by 1101.1110<sub>2</sub>?
+> [!question] What is the value represented by 1101.1110<sub>2</sub>?
 The integer is in two's complements, and the fractional is unsigned.
 > -3.875<sub>10</sub>.

-## Modified Significance Rules
+## Bit Significance Rules

+1. A 1 is always significant.
+2. 0 is significant if it is between 1s.
+3.

 ## Rational Notation